feross/feross.org/_posts/2009-07-18-freedom-of-speech-on-the-internet.md

 ---
 old: true
 layout: post
-title: >
-  Essay: Freedom of Speech on the Internet
+title: Freedom of Speech on the Internet
 tags:
 - freedom
 - copyright